ronkips/ronkips/README.md

-- 👋 Hi, I’m @ronkips
+- 👋 Hi, I’m Hillary
 - 👀 I’m interested in learning new things in programming field everydayand knowing what is happening on the tech industry.
 - 🌱 I’m currently into Web3 development
 - 💞️ I’m looking forward to collaborate with anybody interested in getting into web3 development
 - 📫 How to reach me through email kipshillash@gmail.com or @ronkips01 on twitter

 <!---